homemadearcade/zero/BACKLOGTODO.md

 TODO FEATURES BACKLOG

+Attribute to make the left side the 'front' of a sprite.
+For.. projectiles and for vehicle mode

+--------------------------------------------------------------------------------------

+TODO FEATURES ( MAYBE ) BACKlog

 Spray Can, Paintbrush, Crayon?

 For paintbrush, use opacity, have it slowly layer on itself, square or circle paintbrush.
 Thats what pencil is.
 Or perhaps its like you can change the opacity of any brush, also you can change whether its circle or square

---------------------------------------------------------------------------------------

-TODO FEATURES ( MAYBE ) BACKlog

-Combine the lobby drawers into one drawer??

 On touch end.
 Instead of an array - plant a boolean on another collider? maybe? and like reset that boolean every loop.
 Once it doesnt need to be reset, thats when the touch stopped? right?